zm711/NeuralAnalysis/README.md

 ```sh
  conda create -n spyderweb -c conda-forge python=3.10 spyder=5.3.3 numpy=1.23 pandas=1.5 scipy=1.10 matplotlib=3.63 h5py=3.8 seaborn=0.12 scikit-learn=1.12 cython=0.29 sympy=1.11 numba=1.23
  ```
+ ## General Notes

+1. When I orginally designed this class it was largely based on dictionaries, but I find that dataframes are actually better for a lot of analyses, but this requires translation functions from my original dictionary structures (which all my plotting functions were writtened based on--although I often convert to dataframes within the plotting functions themselves, so maybe eventually I'll remove the dictionaries altogether).

+2. The goal will be to stack all analyses into large final dataframes, which are indexed by what I call the HashID.
+Since kilosort and phy always just give the same numbers between recordings I take the hash of the filename with the cluster number to generate a unique id for each neuron for each recording.
+This allows me to interact with multiple datasets while keeping track of unique ids.
+Haven't had any hash collisions yet.

+3. With these caveats I save both the dictionaries and dataframes so either structure can be used for post-hoc analyses

  ## Inputs for the Class

  ### Neural Data